UMich-BipedLab/Cassie_StateEstimation/README.md

 This filter is developed and explained in:
 ["Contact-aided Invariant Extended Kalman Filtering for Legged Robot State Estimation"](https://arxiv.org/pdf/1805.10410.pdf).
 Please cite this paper if the filter is being used (the BibTeX entry is located at the bottom of the README).

+# Requirements
+* MATLAB (tested on 2017b, but later versions may be okay)
+* Agility Robotics Software to run the Cassie example: https://github.com/agilityrobotics/agility-cassie-doc

 ## Running the example
 1. Open Matlab to the "Examples" folder.